Installing ONLYOFFICE Workspace Enterprise components on separate servers

 Preparing the server for installation

-Getting ONLYOFFICE Workspace Enterprise Edition script
+Getting ONLYOFFICE Workspace Enterprise script

 docker_OPTS="--dns 8.8.8.8"